 9. Highlands, Scotland

 You don’t have to leave our shores to experience the best of slow travel.
 From Cornwall to County Antrim, there’s a wealth of beautiful destinations in the UK that are best explored slowly – but perhaps the most spectacular is the Scottish Highlands.
-While many people like to take road trips through the Highlands, walking is arguably the most memorable way to explore this remarkable wilderness.
+While many people take road trips through the Highlands, walking is arguably the most memorable way to explore this remarkable wilderness.

 The West Highland Way is Scotland’s most iconic walking route, and it takes you over imposing mountains, along mirror-like lochs, past wild moorlands, and through picturesque villages.
 As you walk, you can immerse yourself in the region’s culture and history; visit whisky distilleries, sample smoked salmon, tour historical attractions, and learn about local legends like Robert the Bruce.